housecurve/housecurve.github.io/HELP.md

 1. Connect iPhone/iPad to the audio system using AirPlay, Bluetooth or line out (headphone connector).
 See [FAQ](/FAQ.md) for more information.
 2. Set initial volume to a low setting using the Volume Up / Down buttons on the side of the iPhone/iPad.
-3. Press the **Measure** button.
+3. Tap **Measure** to start measurement process.
 HouseCurve will play pink noise through the audio system and measure the frequency response.
 This process will take a few seconds.
 4. Adjust volume as needed to obtain successful measurements.
 Ideally, measurements should be taken at a normal listening level.
 Excessive volume levels may degrade accuracy and may increase risk of damage to hearing and/or equipment.
 5. HouseCurve displays measurements in green.
 Individual measurements are faint green, the average is bold green.
 6. The reference curve is displayed in yellow with a +/- 3 dB band.
 When tuning the audio system, the goal is to get the average measurement within the reference band.
-7. Collect additional measurements by pressing the **Measure** button again.
+7. Collect additional measurements by tappinging **Measure** again.
 Each new measurement will be included in the average.
-8. To clear the measurements, press **Reset** once.
+8. To clear the measurements, tap **Reset** once.
 The average will remain on the plot in purple so that it can be compared to new measurements.
-Press **Reset** again to clear it.
+Tap **Reset** again to clear it.

 ### Recommendations